WandersFar/Planck/Sub40/README.md

 Only one knob top mounted opposite the RP2040-Zero.
 RJ45 ports mounted on the bottom corners.

 Use Ctrl and Shift key overrides on Blue and Red layers to cover the functions of the absent second knob.

+Ctrl Scroll may Zoom by default.
+Shift Scroll may Horizontal by default.
+Alt Scroll could be overridden